BenSolt/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

+a) Linear O(n)
+n is increasing at constant rate.

-a) Logarithmic O(log n)
+b) Logarithmic O(n log n)
-input incrases, runtime grows at slightly slower rate.
+runtime will grow at a slightly slower rate.

-b) Polynomial O(n**c)
-A for loop or in this case, a while loop, nested withen a for loop.

-c) Exponential O(n)
+c)  Linear O(n)
+if have 3 bunnyEars counts down by 1 each run through. which is constant

 ## Exercise II